teamdeeson/codex/docs/working-at-deeson/where-and-when-we-work.md

 **The flexible working small print**

-We do have to reserve the right to opt individuals out of flexible working (locations and times) or modify their working pattern to ensure that things run smoothly for everyone.
+We do have to reserve the right to direct an individuals working times or places to ensure that things run smoothly for everyone.
+This hasn't happened yet.

-That means that as a last resort a director can stop you working flexibly if your approach isn’t compatible with the principles but hopefully you’d spot the problem first and adjust approach.

-If that happens you would revert back to the standard working arrangement as set out in your contract of employment.